ray-project/ray/doc/source/ray-contribute/docs.md

 #### 2. Full build from scratch
 In the full build option, Sphinx rebuilds all files in `doc/` directory, ignoring all cache and saved environment.
-Because of this, you would get a really clean build but it would be much slower at the same time.
+Because of this behavior, you get a really clean build but it's much slower.

 ```shell
 make develop